Is Silicone Biodegradable? Does It Breakdown?

 Image: Net Zero Co.

 They have reusables to keep food prep fresh, bake, and store leftovers.
 Their silicone products do not contain any fillers and are FDA-approved.
-If you want to freeze food, like meat without plastic, take a look at their silicone sealer bags, they have a leak-proof seal that ensures your food stays fresh.
-These bags can be used on the go, for school lunches, and more thanks to their versatility and size options.
+If you want to freeze food, like meat without plastic, look at their silicone sealer bags, they have a leak-proof seal that ensures your food stays fresh.
+Thanks to their versatility and size options, these bags can be used on the go, for school lunches, and more.

-For smaller foods like half an avocado, lemon, or even watermelon, you'll become obsessed with the stretch and seal silicone lids.
-These are lifesavers and are an excellent alternative to saran wrap, they can be used on round or square containers too, and have impressive air-tight quality,
+For smaller foods like half an avocado, lemon, or watermelon, you'll become obsessed with the stretch and seal silicone lids, also offered in larger sizes, making it even easier to keep food fresh longer.
+These are lifesavers and are an excellent alternative to saran wrap.
+They can also be used on round or square containers and have impressive air-tight quality.

 For baking lovers, you will want to give the baking cups a go!
 They are way better than the single-use ones you might be accustomed to using.
-Instead of parchment paper, the silicone baking mat is a must-have in any zero-waste kitchen, it's durable, easy to wash, and comes in a variety of fun colors.
+Instead of parchment paper, the silicone baking mat is a must-have in any zero-waste kitchen.
+It's durable, easy to wash, and comes in various fun colors.
 Both items are safe to use in the oven.

-Once received, they work with Terracycle to ensure the items are being recycled properly.
-THEECOHUB10 to get 10% off Net Zero Products.
+Once received, they work with Terracycle to recycle the items properly.
+Use ECOHUB22 to get 22% off sitewide.

 What is a good substitute for silicone?

 Substituting for silicone all depends on what you are looking to substitute.
 For cookware, good substitutes for silicone include glass, ceramic, stainless steel, and beeswax wraps.
-You can even make your own DIY beeswax wraps if you are up for it.
-Compostable options (that are actually compostable) for things like cupcake liners and baking mats make wonderful biodegradable alternatives to silicone as well.
+If you are up for it, you can even make your DIY beeswax wraps.
+Compostable options (that are compostable) for things like cupcake liners and baking mats make wonderful biodegradable alternatives to silicone.

-When it comes to teethers, pacifiers, and nipples (teats), BPA-free silicone options may not have a more eco-friendly alternative, but glass bottles (with a silicone sleeve), or bamboo and stainless steel dinnerware can make for healthier more eco-friendly alternatives to silicone products designed for children.
+Regarding teethers, pacifiers, and nipples (teats), BPA-free silicone options may not have a more eco-friendly alternative.
+Still, glass bottles (with a silicone sleeve), or bamboo and stainless steel dinnerware can make for healthier, more eco-friendly alternatives to silicone products designed for children.

 A final word about silicone

-While it may be disappointing for some to learn, silicones are not biodegradable; neither are they the answer to our non-stick dreams.
-They do offer wonderful benefits like durability and reusability that make them a safer alternative to other plastics.
+While it may be disappointing for some to learn silicones are not biodegradable, neither are they the answer to our non-stick dreams.
+They offer wonderful benefits like durability and reusability, making them a safer alternative to other plastics.
 However, they are only an eco-friendly option in comparison to other plastics.

 is-silicone-biodegradable-PINPin